-Figure 1: "Biplot" of the 2004 cars data.
+FIGURE 18.2: "Biplot" of the 2004 cars data.
 The horizontal axis shows projections on to the first principal component, the vertical axis the second component.
 Car names are written at their projections on to the components (using the coordinate scales on the top and the right).
-Red arrows show the projections of the original features on to the principal components (using the coordinate scales on the bottom and on the left).
+Red arrows show the projections of the original variables on to the principal components (using the coordinate scales on the bottom and on the left).